 Shirley, relative of a King's Critical Care patient

-Supporting the relatives of our patients is a huge part of what we do, because life is put on hold when someone you love ends up in critical care.
+Supporting the relatives of our patients is a huge part of what we do, because life is put on hold when someone you love is in critical care.
 Our new Centre will help us do this by:

-- Providing a room for relatives where they can relax and have some peace and quiet.
-Some people spend hours every day by a patient's bedside, so having a space nearby where they can get some time to themselves is really important.
+- Providing a room for relatives where they can relax and get some peace and quiet.
+Some people spend hours every day by a patient's bedside, so having a space nearby where they can have time to themselves is really important.

-- Enabling relatives to keep in touch with patients, even when they can't be with them, thanks to patients having internet access at their bedside.
+- Enabling relatives to keep in touch with patients, even when they can't be with them, thanks to internet access at the patient's bedside.